gokulegit/TreeifyTask/README.md

 ## Road map

 This is the initial version that I've tried.
 Please raise issues if you find any.
-And contributions are always welcome 😊.
-Here's the list of items planned for the upcoming releases
+And comments, suggestions, issues and contributions are always welcome 😊 Here's the list of items planned for the upcoming releases

 - [x] Core Component
 - [x] Wpf sample